mongodb/docs/source/reference/glossary.rst

    document
       A record in a MongoDB collection, and the basic unit of data in MongoDB.
-Documents are analogous to JSON object, but are stored in a more type-rich format known as BSON.
+Documents are analogous to JSON object, but exist in the Database in a more type-rich format known as :term:`BSON`.

    field
       A name-value pair in a term:`document`.
 Documents have zero or more fields.
 Fields are analogous to columns in relational databases.

    database
       A physical container for :term:`collections <collection>`.